FatemehGholamzadeh/Online-Shopping-Database/README.md

 # Online-Shopping-Database

-the project includes triggers and tables used in the database of an online shopping website. triggers are written to control these things bellow:
+the project includes triggers and tables used in the database of an online shopping website. some of the conditions cheched ny triggers are written in bellow:

 * reduction of customer accountBalance
+* existance of a product in the store
 * change in the status of couriers(busy or free)
+* checking if account has enough money
 * reduction of products count
 * change in orderstatus (registered, delivering, done, finished)